I wanted to love my neighbor, but didn’t know how to leave the comfort of my living room and approach the homes on my street.

 • Prints four per page

-Planning Guide
+Planning Guides

-• Includes a neighborhood map, calendar, recipes, Open House checklist, icebreakers, Kids Cafe, Bible study selections, Facebook instructions, community service tips and more
+• Includes a neighborhood map, calendar, scripts, recipes, Open House checklist, icebreakers, Kids Cafe, Bible study selections, Facebook instructions, community service tips and more

 Thinking of You